 The Board may appoint up to eight additional directors.
 These appointments come after consultations with the provincial and territorial governments and with any individuals and organization representatives.
 They represent the business and labour community, and professional and voluntary organizations.
 These organizations also have a particular interest in alcohol and drug use that the Board considers appropriate.

 Board members serve a three-year term.
 Extensions of up to two additional terms are possible.

 Vaughan Dowie joined Pine River Institute, a residential treatment centre for adolescents struggling with addictive behaviours, in Shelburne, Ontario, as its CEO in October 2011.
 He has more than 30 years of experience as a senior manager in public sector and community organizations, including as president of la Commission de Protection des droits de la jeunesse, Montreal, executive director of Batshaw Youth and Family Centres, Montreal, and assistant deputy minister in three different ministries of the Government of British Columbia.

 Mr. Dowie has served as a volunteer on a number of boards of directors of not-for-profit organizations, both local and national in scope.
 He has served as board chair of the Child Welfare League of Canada and board president of Addictions and Mental Health Ontario.
 He has studied political science at Sir George Williams University and social work at McGill.

 Immediately before joining Pine River Institute, Mr. Dowie was the Executive Head of Public Affairs at McGill University in Montreal.

-Mr. Dowie joined the Board in May 2018, and serves as the Chair and as a member of the Executive Committee.
+Mr. Dowie joined the Board in May 2018, and serves as the Chair.
+He is also a member of the Executive and Performance Management Committees.